saucelabs/node-make-sync/README.markdown

 ```

 This mode assumes that the function is always called in asynchronous mode,
-so doesn't change the function behaviour. (probably not useful in most case)
+so doesn't change the function behavior. (probably not useful in most case)

 ### mixed-args (default mixed)